StanleyLiu17/automatic-background-extraction/README.md

 2. Identified vehicles are replaced with white pixels and a corresponding binary white-on-black mask is generated
 3. The altered image and mask is passed to an inpainting model to fill in the degradation generated in the previous step

+The SegNet model (https://arxiv.org/abs/1511.00561) has been combined with EdgeConnect (https://github.com/knazeri/edge-connect) to produce this project.
+NVIDIA CUDA / cuDNN, and CPU are supported.

 ## Requirements
 * Python 3.8
 * PyTorch 1.10.x